josherrickson/test506/README.md

-# test506
+# Test repository for Stats506

-Test repository for Stats506
+This is a repository demonstrating git usage.